Captain America (comic book): Publication history

 As part of the aftermath of Marvel Comics' company-crossover storyline "Civil War", Steve Rogers was ostensibly killed in Captain America vol. 5, #25 (March 2007).
 Series writer Ed Brubaker remarked, "What I found is that all the really hard-core left-wing fans want Cap to be standing out on and giving speeches on the street corner against the George W. Bush administration, and all the really right-wing fans all want him to be over in the streets of Baghdad, punching out Saddam Hussein."
 The character's co-creator, Joe Simon, said, "It's a hell of a time for him to go.
 We really need him now."
 Artist Alex Ross designed a slightly revised Captain America costume that former sidekick Bucky Barnes began to wear as the new Captain America in vol. 5, #34 (March 2008).
 As of 2007, an estimated 210 million copies of "Captain America" comic books had been sold in 75 countries.

 The storyline of Rogers' return began in issue #600.

 Marvel stated in May 2011 that Rogers, following the public death of Bucky Barnes in the "Fear Itself" crossover, would resume his Captain America identity in a sixth volume of Captain America, by writer Ed Brubaker and artist Steve McNiven.
 The Captain America title continued from issue #620 featuring team up stories with Bucky (#620-#628), Hawkeye (#629-#632), Iron Man (#633–635), Namor (#635.1), and Black Widow (#636-#640), and the title ended its print run with issue #640.

+In February 2025, it was announced that Chip Zdarsky would be writing a new volume of Captain America for Marvel.
+The opening arc of the series will follow Steve shortly after he is freed from the ice and tells the untold first encounter between him and Doctor Doom.
+Valerio Schiti will serve as the main artist for the book, with the first issue set to debut in July 2025.